ramses-tech/ramses/docs/source/field_processors.rst

-Field validators
+Field processors
 ================

 Ramses allows users to define functions that accept field data and return modified field value, may perform validation or perform other actions related to field.

-These functions are called "field validators".
+These functions are called "field processors".
 They are set up per-field and are called when request comes into application that modifies the field for which validator is set up (when field is present in request JSON).

 Usage basics
 ------------

-Field validators are defined in your target project just like event handlers:
+Field processors are defined in your target project just like event handlers:

 .. code-block:: python